-Bouillabaisse, a seafood soup that usually contains shellfish
+Bouillabaisse.
+This is a seafood soup that usually contains shellfish.

-Paella, a rice dish that often contains clams or mussels
+Paella.
+This is a rice dish that often contains clams or mussels.

-Surimi, a name for imitation crab and shrimp that sometimes contains shellfish
+Surimi.
+This is a name for imitation crab and shrimp that sometimes contains shellfish.

-Tapenade (an olive paste that may contain anchovies)
+Tapenade.
+This is an olive paste that may contain anchovies.

 Some children are more sensitive to shellfish than others.
 Just breathing the fumes of cooking shellfish may trigger an allergic reaction in certain children.
 For your child’s safety, follow these precautions when eating away from home: